paul-grozav/gtp_library/boot/secure_boot.md

 Enable `Secure Boot` in the UEFI firmware setup.
 For example by going to:
 `Security -> Secure Boot -> Secure Boot  [Enabled]`

+If the item you are trying to boot isn't signed properly you will see:
 ```sh

   /---------- Secure Boot Violation ----------\